sourcegraph/sourcegraph-public-snapshot/doc/user/search/opengrok.md

 **Negating search keywords**

+Oracle OpenGrok allows users to negate any search keyword, or to negate file results that contain a given search pattern, by appending a `-` character to the start of the term.

-Sourcegraph allows users to negate any search keyword by appending a `-` character to the name.
+Sourcegraph also allows users to negate search keywords by appending a `-` character to the name.
 For example, `pattern -repo:foo` will search across all repositories except for those that contain "foo". `pattern -lang:javascript` will search across all non-JavaScript files.
+Sourcegraph cannot currently exclude files based on text that they don't contain, but this will be available using [operators](queries.md#operators) soon.